 The amplitude ${\cal M}^{(\gamma)}$ is defined by

 where we have kept only the term, which suffers from the infrared divergences.
 The detailed calculation of the vertex diagram in Fig.\,3c is given in Appendix D.

-For the calculation of the integral over the 4--momentum $q$ we follow the standard procedure, using Feynman's parametrisation of the integrals \cite{RC3,RC8} (see also \cite{Rohrlich}).
-We perform the calculation of the 4--momentum integral in Eq.(\ref{labelC.2}) by using the finite-photon mass regularisation \cite{RC3}--\cite{RC8}.
+For the calculation of the integral over the 4--momentum $q$ we follow the standard procedure, using Feynman's parametrization of the integrals \cite{RC3,RC8} (see also \cite{Rohrlich}).
+We perform the calculation of the 4--momentum integral in Eq.(\ref{labelC.2}) by using the finite-photon mass regularization \cite{RC3}--\cite{RC8}.